-- 1. that this proposed AGREED RESOLUTION be presented to the respondent; - 2. that if the respondent consents to the proposed AGREED RESOLUTION, this ORDER and AGREED RESOLUTION is a final and complete resolution of SC-200742; - 3. that the respondent may consent to the proposed AGREED RESOLUTION only by signing an original of this document and mailing the signed original and the \$200 civil penalty to the Texas Ethics Commission, P.O.
-Box 12070, Austin, Texas 78711, no later than March 8, 2002; and - 4. that the executive director shall promptly refer SC-200742 to either the commission or to an administrative law judge to conduct hearings on the commission's behalf and to propose findings of fact and conclusions of law to the commission in accordance with law if the respondent does not agree to the resolution of SC-200742 as proposed in this ORDER and AGREED RESOLUTION.

-AGREED to by the respondent on this day of , 2002.
+- 1. that this proposed AGREED RESOLUTION be presented to the respondent; - 2. that if the respondent consents to the proposed AGREED RESOLUTION, this ORDER and AGREED RESOLUTION is a final and complete resolution of SC-200743; - 3. that the respondent may consent to the proposed AGREED RESOLUTION only by signing an original of this document and mailing the signed original and the \$200 civil penalty to the Texas Ethics Commission, P.O.
+Box 12070, Austin, Texas 78711, no later than March 8, 2002, and - 4. that the executive director shall promptly refer SC-200743 to either the commission or to an administrative law judge to conduct hearings on the commission's behalf and to propose findings of fact and conclusions of law to the commission in accordance with law if the respondent does not agree to the ORDER and AGREED RESOLUTION. e resolution of SC-200743 as proposed in this AGREED to by the respondent on this day of of, 2002.
+EVECUTED ODICINAL received by the commission Lisa D. Cole, Respondent EXECUTED ORIGINAL received by the commiss Texas Ethics Commission Ву: Tom Harrison, Executive Director